 Less than an hour outside the city, you can venture out to East Aurora to Knox Farm State Park.
 Hike, ride bikes or horses even let your dog burn off some energy in their six–acre off-leash dog park.
 Hit the beach in Angola if that’s more your speed.

 Another hour will get you out to the Finger Lakes for the day or overnight for wine tasting, boating and all-around relaxation.

 Buffalo is Slowly Reopening

-Keep your eyes open for outdoor activities that may open over the summer once there is a reopening safety plan in place, such as Kayaking tours on the Buffalo River or perhaps some exhibits at the Buffalo Zoo will be open to the public.
+Keep your eyes open for outdoor activities that may open once there is a reopening safety plan in place, such as Kayaking tours on the Buffalo River or perhaps some exhibits at the Buffalo Zoo will be open to the public.

 Grab a Local Brew

 Buffalo has a huge local beer scene.
 Many local breweries have kept their businesses running through the pandemic with delivery and curbside pickup.
 Venues with outdoor spaces may be able to open sooner than others.
 Check out websites or social media for Riverworks, 42 North, Flying Bison and Resurgence.